CRISPR Cas9: Guide to Mechanism, Applications, and Challenges

 Future of CRISPR-Cas9

-• Disease treatment: CRISPR-Cas9 can address genetic disorders such as sickle cell disease and cystic fibrosis, as well as target genes linked to cancer.
+• Disease treatment – CRISPR-Cas9 has the potential to correct genetic disorders such as sickle cell disease and cystic fibrosis, as well as target genes associated with various cancers.

-• Personalised medicine: When combined with genetic sequencing, it helps identify specific mutations and customise treatment plans.
+• Personalised medicine – Combined with genetic sequencing, it enables identification of specific mutations and the development of customised treatment plans.

-• Agriculture: Enables the development of pest-resistant, nutrient-rich, and climate-resilient crop varieties.
+• Agriculture – Facilitates the creation of pest-resistant, nutrient-enriched, and climate-resilient crop varieties.

-• Diagnostics: Powers rapid and accurate disease detection, making point-of-care testing more effective.
+• Diagnostics – Enables rapid and accurate disease detection, improving the effectiveness of point-of-care testing.

 Conclusion